RedCrow9564/SpectralMethodsProject-RandomSVD/README.md

 <python_path> -m unittest <test_file_path>
 ```
 ## Acknowledgments
-Credits for the original algorithms , paper and results of [[1]](#1) belong to its respectful authors: P.-G. Martinsson, V. Rokhlin, and M. Tygert.
+Credits for the original algorithms, paper and results of [[1]](#1) belong to its respectful authors: P.-G. Martinsson, V. Rokhlin, and M. Tygert.

 ## License